 I also learned more about deserts.
 There are actually two deserts that meet in Joshua Tree.
 The first is Mojave, which is the place where Joshua trees grow.
 The other is Colorado and cactuses and Ocotillo are prevalent there.
 I know that Joshua trees were supposed to be the stars, but I got drawn to the Ocotillos.
 They were both fragile and strong, with thin stems and delicate flowers, but standing tall up to 6-7 meters.
 An entire field full of them, all in bloom, is one of the most beautiful images I have ever seen.
 (They make the list.)

 That trip could not have come at a better time.
 Research is by nature an isolating experience.
-Anxiety and depression were very common among graduate students (not than anybody talked about it), and, if you're an international student, you are away from family and close friends, a support network that you can not replace overnight.
-You must learn fast how to recharge and be resilient to failure in order to first stay sane and then thrive in an environment that is as exciting as it is demanding.
+Anxiety and depression were very common among graduate students (not than anybody talked about it), and, if you were an international student, you were away from family and close friends, a support network that you could not replace overnight.
+One had to learn fast how to recharge and be resilient to failure in order to first stay sane and then thrive in an environment that was as exciting as it was demanding.

 |Cactus Garden, Joshua Tree National Park, California|